rdkcentral/rdkv-halif-tvsettings/docs/pages/halSpec.md

 ## Threading Model

-TV Setting HAL is not required to be thread safe, implementation is vendor specific.
+TV Setting HAL is allowed to create threads and its thread safe.

 ## Process Model